emlyychen/ECO-B4P-Quantity-By-Manufacturer/README.md

   ```sh
   $ source venv/bin/activate
   ```
 * Install the requirements listed in `requirements.txt`!
 Every python project typically has a `requirements.txt` file that lists all the dependencies for that project.
-The following command will install every package listed in the `requirements.txt` file using `pip`, a common python :
+The following command will install every package listed in the `requirements.txt` file using `pip`, a common python package installer/manager:
   ```sh
   $ pip install -r requirements.txt
   ```